ekamanelly/small_kitchen__express_server/README.md

 > ## 🔧 Setup

 - clone the repo
-- add a .env and with a dbString
+- add a .env and with a MongoDB connection string as dbString
 - run npm install to get npm package
 - run npm run dev